OttoNyongole/OttoNyongole/README.md

 - 👋 Hi, I’m @OttoNyongole
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Software Engineering ALX Africa
-- 💞️ I’m looking to collaborate on whatever it takes to become a coder
+- 📫 How to reach me
-- 📫 How to reach me ..
-I will cime back for contact info
+twitter @OttoNyongole

 <!---
 OttoNyongole/OttoNyongole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.